Class 10 Exam > Class 10 Notes > English Grammar Advanced > Introduction: Analytical Paragraph

 What Is an Analytical Paragraph?

-An analytical paragraph is a form of descriptive writing which is written on the basis of a given chart, graph, data, outline, clues, table etc. It requires analysis and comparison of the given facts and drawing conclusion based on the given data.
+An analytical paragraph is a form of descriptive writing that is written based on a given chart, graph, data, outline, clues, table etc. It requires analysis and comparison of the given facts and drawing conclusions based on the given data.
 When writing an analytical paragraph, one should remember to describe the facts in the best possible manner and cover the information provided.
 The paragraph must use clear and crisp language along with providing complete details of the data provided in the question.

 Introduction: Analytical Paragraph | English Grammar Advanced - Class 10